 Velcro, birth of a small star

 The creator of Velcro was a Swiss engineer named George de Mestral.
-In 1948, de Mestral took a two-week vacation from work to go hunting: while hiking with his Irish pointer in the Jura Mountains, he was tormented by wild burdock seeds.
-Those wretches relentlessly attached themselves to both his clothes and the dog's fur.
+In 1948, de Mestral took a two-week vacation from work to go hunting: while hiking with his Irish pointer in the Jura Mountains, he was plagued by wild burdock seeds.
+Those wretches relentlessly clung to both his clothes and the dog's fur.
 Tenacious, very tenacious.

 To the point that De Mestral wanted to examine some of them under the microscope.